dfar-io/dfar-io.github.com/content/wl/index.md

 draft: false
 ---

+## 2021.02.17 - Meathead Kart

+* FP - 18 x 3 x 40
+* Pullups 18 x 2

+_Since we're playing 5:30 to 8, I can expect about 18 sets of whatever I'm doing.
+I'm going to increase the reps before I increase the weight for both lifts.
+It started to get challenging near the end._

 ## 2021.02.16
 * Squat 160
 * FBench/B 3 x 12 x 5,10,15lb _im gonna start with 30lb and work up_